-In this post, we look at four of the best-known options that we think every business should have on their shortlist.
+In this post, we look at four of the best-known software options that we think every business should have on their shortlist.

 Some have more features than others, some are cheaper, but across all of these is a basic level of quality and usability that we believe business owners will love.

-To be included in our list the accounting software needs to be aimed squarely at new start-up and small businesses.
+To be included in our list, the accounting software needs to be aimed squarely at new start-ups and small businesses.
 This is why you will not find the likes of Access, Oracle, and SAP featured in this article!

 Sage is probably the best known of our quartet and for many years the desktop version was the name that every accountant would instantly recommend to their clients.
-Time has moved on and with the advent of cloud-based SaaS (Software as a Service) offerings Sage’s dominance has waned somewhat.
-That having been said they are still a very strong player.
+Time has moved on and with the advent of cloud-based SaaS (Software as a Service) offerings, Sage’s dominance has waned somewhat.
+That having been said, they are still a very strong player.

 Quickbooks, like Sage, has been around for several years and had an excellent reputation in the desktop market.
-They have also made the transition to a cloud service and have spent heavily ensuring that they have a wide-ranging support network.
+They have also made the transition to a cloud service and have invested heavily ensuring that they have a wide-ranging support network.

-Xero started life as a fully cloud-based, subscription service and very rapidly gained a wide and loyal following and is recommended by many accountants as a standard even though the system has only been available in the UK until 10 years ago.
+Xero started life as a fully cloud-based, subscription service and very rapidly gained a wide and loyal following and is recommended by many accountants as standard, even though the online software did not arrive in the UK until 10 years ago.
 Arguably, the push for traditional software houses to move to SaaS came from Xero.

 FreeAgent is our final contender and is possibly the least known of the four even though it has been around for slightly longer than Xero.
-Launched purely as a SaaS service FreeAgent is based in Edinburgh and was acquired by the Royal Bank of Scotland in 2018.
+Launched purely as a SaaS service, FreeAgent is based in Edinburgh and was acquired by the Royal Bank of Scotland in 2018.

 Round 1: Usability – Winner FreeAgent